buddys/marktex/_includes/guide.md

 1. item one
   additional `\n` is not required
-1. arbitrary number works
+1. leading number can be arbitrary
-  > blockquote bug with list is also fixed

-2. successive `\n` split lists
+1. successive `\n` split lists

 ### math